Actify

 The Signal-Rhythm-Event Stack

 Remote teams don't lack tools — they lack ambient awareness of each other.
-In an office, you absorb social information passively: who's at their desk, who's stressed, who brought a great lunch.
-Remote teams need to create this awareness intentionally.
-The Signal-Rhythm-Event Stack builds three layers of connection at different frequencies: daily signals (I see you), weekly rhythms (I know you), and monthly events (I experience something with you).
-Teams that run all three layers report feeling 'as connected as co-located teams' within 10 weeks.
+In an office you absorb social info passively: who's stressed, who brought a great lunch.
+Remote teams must create this intentionally.
+The Signal-Rhythm-Event Stack builds three layers of connection at different frequencies — daily signals (I see you), weekly rhythms (I know you), and monthly events (I've experienced something with you).
+Teams running all three layers report feeling as connected as co-located teams within 10 weeks.

 Daily